SamuelHenriqueDeMoraisVitrio/CerradoSync/README.md

-# CerradoSyn Library Documentation
+# CerradoSync Library Documentation

 ## Overview

-**CerradoSyn** is a C library that provides an abstraction over the `clone` syscall for handling multiprocessing or shared threads.
+**CerradoSync** is a C library that provides an abstraction over the `clone` syscall for handling multiprocessing or shared threads.
 It allows safe shared memory management using semaphores, supporting both asynchronous and synchronous operations.
 This library is ideal for developers who need to build systems with precise control over shared memory and inter-process communication.

 ---